genetics-statistics/GEMMA/README.md

 Peter Carbonetto, Tim Flutre, Matthew Stephens and others have also contributed to the development of this software.

-[release]: https://github.com/xiangzhou/GEMMA/releases/tag/v0.96 "Most recent stable release"
+[latest_release]: https://github.com/xiangzhou/GEMMA/releases/tag/v0.96 "Most recent stable release"